ionStici/frontend/mds/css/box-types.md

 - Content is distributed in lines.
 No line-breaks.
 - Occupies only the space that its content needs.
 - We cannot use `height` or `width` on inline boxes.
-- We can only specify horizontal padding and margins for inline elements.
+- We can specify only horizontal padding and margin for inline elements.

 ## Block-level Elements